turingschool/front-end-curriculum/lessons/module-1/css-box-model.md

 will increase the size of the box.
 Additionally, changing font sizes or image sizes will cause them to take up more space, also increasing the size of the box.

+### Padding

+Padding will create a transparent cleared space around our content.
+Imagine you had a custom button you were designing, and wanted to make sure that all the text of the button was at least 10px from the edges.
+We could set a padding of 10px on the element to make that happen.

+### Border

+Borders can seem like an afterthought, but they do take up space in the box model, so forgetting about them can lead to some elements that seem *just* off.
+The border wraps our content and padding sections of the box.

+### Margin

+Finally, margin allows us to clear a space outside the border.
+Most frequently, this is used to give an element visual space away from other elements on the page.

+## Lets get some practice!

+On your own, open up a codepen and try to recreate the Netflix page below.
+Try to use the various elements of the box model in your recreation.
+This challenge is just HTML & CSS, so you shouldn't need to be writing any JavaScript!